dubeyrahul/dubeyrahul.github.io/posts/llms/attention-mechanism.md

 1. Query: Query is like a search term and represents the current token that the model is trying to understand
 2. Key: Key is like a database index used to index and search a database.
 Query is compared to Key to find which tokens to pay more attention to
 3. Values: Value represents the actual input.
-After determening which keys to pay attention to, we retrieve the values of those tokens in proportion to how relevant their keys were to the query.
+After determining which keys to pay attention to, we retrieve the values of those tokens in proportion to how relevant their keys were to the query.

 In essence, attention mechanism figures out how relevant each key is to the query, and then uses this weight to values to compute contextual representation for the query token.